CopterExpress/clover/docs/en/contributing.md

 ## Easy way

 If the above instructions are too difficult for you, send your fixes and new articles by e-mail (<a href="mailto:okalachev@gmail.com">okalachev@gmail.com</a>) or in Telegram messenger (user <a href="tg://resolve?domain=okalachev">@okalachev</a>).

+## Publishing packages

+You also can publish a package, that extends Clover functionality, into the official [COEX Debian repository](packages.md).